devsbb/partners-widget-react/README.md

 `classNames` _Object_: See [Customizing the design](#customizing-the-design)

-`moreInformationCallback` _Object_: Function to call when user clicks "More Information".
-Links to Grover landing page by default.
+`moreInformationUrl` _String_: Link to open when user clicks "More Information".
+Links to Grover checkout page by default.

 `deliveryDate` _Date String_: See [Passing Delivery estimates](#passing-delivery-estimates).

 `deliveryTime` _Number_: See [Passing Delivery estimates](#passing-delivery-estimates)

 `serverUrl` _String_: Override URL for Grover API.
 Defaults to `api.getgrover.com`.
 See [Testing and QA Environments](#testing-and-qa-environments)

 `onButtonClick` _Function_: Called on rental button click with React SyntheticEvent parameter.
 Can be used for analytics.